Climate Action Group

 Want to make a difference for climate change?
 Join the Fairfield Gonzales Climate Action Group!

-Discuss with us how residents can collaborate on bold and meaningful climate action.
+The Climate Action Group conducts research and educates the public about how residents can collaborate on bold and meaningful climate action.

 - Learn more about how to encourage the City and other governments to take action to reduce greenhouse gas (GHG) emissions that cause climate change.

 - Learn more about what changes on your street or block could help reduce GHG emissions.

 The group is currently working on locally-oriented fact sheets about how community members can reduce their carbon footprint!

 To help fight climate change along with like-minded neighbours, please join us at our next meeting (happening on Zoom at the moment) held every first and third Tuesday of the month at 11:00 am.
 To get the Zoom link email Virginie at email@example.com

 Our first Fact Sheets are on Buildings/Energy and will cover topics such as converting from oil tanks to Heat Pumps, installing Solar Panels, insulating your home and more.
 Future Fact Sheets will be on Transportation (~2022), and Land Stewardship (~2022/23) including growing food.

 Did you know that motor vehicles are the number one source of GHG emissions in Victoria and the number one cause of death for children and youth across Canada?
 Reducing traffic reduces both risks.